Uninett/zino-argus-glue/README.md

 or you can specify an alternate path to a configuration file using the `-c` command line option.
 See [zinoargus.toml.example](./zinoargus.toml.example) for an example configuration file.

+## Copying

+Copyright 2025 Sikt (The Norwegian Agency for Shared Services in Education and Research)

+Licensed under the Apache License, Version 2.0; See [LICENSE](./LICENSE) for a full copy of the License.